atlanmod/org.eclipse.atl.reactive/README.md

 In the workspace, select the package explorer view: *RightClick-> Import-> Existing Projects Into Workspace* and browse the filesystem to the location of the cloned repository and select the /plugins folder.
 Finally, select all the plugins containend in the /plugins folder to complete the importation (alternatively, the eclipse GIT perspective can be used to explore the cloned repository and import the plugins).

+** You may experience problems with the org.antlr.runtime plugin if you have made the importation using git. .
+To solve this issue just remove the git imported plugin from the workspace and import it manually (*RightClick-> Import-> Existing Projects Into Workspace*)

 ##Testing:

 From the previous workspace, launch a new Eclipse Application (*runAs->Eclipse Application*).
 A new Eclipse IDE will open.
 Reactive ATL is ready to be used programatically.
 In the cloned repository, the /test folder contains a project called *org.eclipse.m2m.atl.reactive.test*.
 This project contains a set of programmatic examples demonstrating: